open-cloud/open-cloud.github.io.old/2_developer.md

 ###Model CheckList

-After creating a new model, here are the additional changes required for your new model to fully take effect and be visible in OpenCloud:
+After creating a new model, here are the additional changes required for your new model to fully take effect and be visible in XOS:

 | Where to go        | Why                |
 |--------------------|--------------------|